PRACTICE WITHOUT PHYSICIAN REFERRAL

 (iii) Provided proof of meeting these practice requirements through any combination of subparagraphs (i) and (ii).

-(4) Has obtained professional liability insurance under the requirements of § 40.62 (relating to liability insurance).
+(4) Has obtained professional liability insurance under the requirements of § 40.69 (relating to professional liability insurance).

 (b) A certificateholder shall display the certificate of authorization in a manner conspicuous to the public.